wlzhao22/pipnnsearch/README.md

 ## Experimental Results

-We evaluated the performance of ours method on several standard benchmark datasets.
+We evaluated the performance of our method on several standard benchmark datasets.
 ### Single-GPU Performance
 <div align="center">
   <img src="./images/label.png" width="50%">